sgraf812/pmcheck/artifact/Readme.md

 found in.
 For instance, `Ex2_1.hs` contains the code from Section 2.1, `Ex2_2_1.hs` contains the code from Section 2.2.1, etc. You can compile them yourself by running `ghc <filename>.hs`.

+This directory also contains `8.8.3-inhabitation-testing.patch`, whose purpose is explained below in the notes for `Ex7_1_1.hs`.

 Here are some assorted notes on each of the programs in this directory: